-Figure 3: average percentage of non-zero SAO blocks (RA – class-B) in VTM-1.0 (blue) and test-b
+Figure 3: average percentage of non-zero SAO blocks (LDB – class-B) in VTM-1.0 (blue) and test-b

-(orange) chroma.
+(orange) in luma (left) and chroma (right).

 Parallelization discussion

 The parsing of the index of the SAO parameter is made independently to the parsing of the other SAO blocks.
 However, at the SAO filtering stage, the list of SAO parameters is re-ordered so that the neighboring SAO parameters appear first, the index indicates which SAO parameter in the list to use.
 In test-b, the considered neighborhood is the same as the causal raster scan SAO blocks (see Figure 4-left).